Table of Contents

 Tecpearl

-In 1958 Beutron’s new ‘Tecpearl’ buttons were marketed (note that “Techperl” buttons had been mentioned in advertising as fitted to business shirts from 1954, but hadn’t been marketed separately by G. Herring before.)
+In 1958 Beutron’s new ‘Tecpearl’ buttons were marketed. (“Techperl” buttons had been mentioned in advertising for business shirts from 1954, however, they hadn’t been marketed separately before this.)
 These were pearl-like plastic buttons with (supposedly) the look of pearl but without the inconvenience.
 They were still being sold in 1965.
 They probably marked a move away from casein to polyester plastic buttons.

 The Canberra Times, 1st November 1958 page 5.

-A detail from a 1958 advert shows that Beutron supplied quite a few well know brands.
+A detail from a 1958 advert shows that Beutron supplied button to quite a few well known brands.

 G. Herring (Australia) Pty.
 Ltd. 1960-1963